LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 Success!
 Simple, right?

-But not so fast, we need to make one tweak here: show only **suitable** apartments from search.
+But not so fast, we need to make one tweak here: show only **suitable** apartments from the search.

 We do need to still pass the same parameters of search like `adults` and `children`.
-If you made a search, you would like the same search query to remain inside the property page, right?
+If you searched, you would like the same search query to remain inside the property page, right?

 So, here's where our `Request $request` parameter comes in, we filter and order the property apartments in a similar way, like in search.